Skip to contents

 The s, d argument pair

-The s, d argument pair is the primary manner to specify indices for subset operations in all dimensional objects supported by ‘squarebrackets’ (matrices, arrays, data.frame-like objects).
+These methods use the s, d argument pair is to specify indices for subset operations.
 This argument form requires no prior knowledge on the number of dimensions an object has.

 s and d must be specified as follows: